 How to get to Glendalough from Dublin

-- The Irish public transit system is integrated between urban transit, national rail service, and national and regional bus lines.
+• The Irish public transit system is integrated between urban transit, national rail service, and national and regional bus lines.
 Visit the Transport for Ireland website to plan your journey and determine the fare.
-The exact route to Glendalough Visitor Center will depend on where you start and when you are travelling.
+The exact route to Glendalough Visitor Center will depend on starting point and time of travel.

 Facts about Glendalough